aveshagarwal/kubernetes/docs/design/downward_api_resources_limits_requests.md

 | cpu_request | resources.requests.cpu |
 | memory_request | resources.requests.memory |

-Since environment variables are container scoped, the container name must be specified as part of the `containerSpecFieldRef` with volumes.
+Volumes are pod scoped, the container name must be specified as part of `containerSpecFieldRef` with them.

 #### Examples